-The PIN sign-in introduced in Windows 8 helps us to log-in to system using a easy to remember 4 digit number.
-PIN sign-in is bit handy as compared to password and Picture password options.
-However, one disadvantage of PIN sign-in, is that it doesn’t works when your system is in Safe Mode.
+The PIN sign-in in Windows 10/8 helps us to log-in to the system using an easy to remember 4 digit number.
+PIN sign-in is a bit handy as compared to Password and Picture password options.
+However, one disadvantage of PIN sign-in, is that it doesn’t work when your system is in Safe Mode.

-PIN Sign-in is disabled when system is joined to Domain
+PIN Sign-in is disabled when the system is joined to Domain

 1. Press Windows Key + R combination, type put gpedit.msc in Run dialog box and hit Enter to open the Local Group Policy Editor.